magento/devdocs/guides/v2.2/config-guide/deployment/pipeline/technical-details.md

 github_link: config-guide/deployment/pipeline/technical-details.md
 ---

-This topic discusses technical implementation details about split deployment in Magento 2.2 and later.
+This topic discusses technical implementation details about pipeline deployment in Magento 2.2 and later.
 Improvements can be divided into the following areas:

 *   [Configuration management](#config-deploy-configman)
 *   [Changes in the Magento Admin](#config-deploy-admin)
 *   [cron installation and removal](#config-deploy-cron)

-This topic also discusses the [recommended workflow](#config-deploy-workflow) for split deployment and provides some examples to help you understand how it works.
+This topic also discusses the [recommended workflow](#config-deploy-workflow) for pipeline deployment and provides some examples to help you understand how it works.

 Before you get started, review the [prerequisite for your development, build, and production systems](#config-deploy-prereq).